-In addition to playing in small clubs along the West Coast, Al Jarreau branched out to New York City, where he gained national television exposure by crooning with Johnny Carson and Merv Griffin.
+In addition to playing in small clubs along the West Coast, Jarreau branched out to performing in New York City, and making television appearances on Johnny Carson and Merv Griffin's talk shows, among others.
 His first album, 1965, released that year, was pure jazz featuring pianist Cal Bezemer, bassist Gary Allen and drummer Joe Abodeely.

 In 1975, after a 10-year break from recording, Jarreau went back to the studio to produce We Got By, his first release for Warner Bros.
 Records.
 During the next two decades, Jarreau would release almost an album per year.
 Career highlights include 1981's Breakin' Away, which went platinum thanks to the hit single "We're in This Love Together" and the popular theme song from the 1980s TV show Moonlighting.

-In 1977, Jarreau embarked on his first world tour and won his first American Grammy Award, for best jazz vocal performance.
+In 1977, Jarreau embarked on his first world tour and won his first American Grammy Award, for best jazz vocal performance for his album Look to the Rainbow.
 His fourth album, All Fly Home, was released in 1978, earning a second Grammy for best jazz vocalist.
 In 1985, Al Jarreau's Live in London, recorded at Wembley Arena, helped solidify his reputation as a world-class master of both studio and stage.
 Breakin' Away won two more Grammys, for best male pop vocalist and best male jazz vocalist.